pablohfdez/LinkedData2021-2022/README.md

 **Assignment 3 - SPARQL.** Upload the SPARQL queries (one per file) and their results (one per file or in the same file of their queires).
 Before uploading the files create a folder with your YourGitHubID-StudentID (e.g., Assignment3/dchaves-u120106/) in [Assignment3 folder](https://github.com/AndreaCimminoArriaga/LinkedData2021-2022/tree/main/Assignment3).

+**Assignment 4 - Exercise on RDFLib**.
+Upload the .py or .ipynb files Task06 and Task07 after completing the tasks 6.x and 7.x mentioned in those files.
+Before uploading the files create a folder with your **YourGitHubID-StudentID** (e.g., Assignment4/dchaves-u120106/) in [Assignment4](./Assignment4/) folder. (**deadline: 15th of November**)

 The following set of instructions will be updated as we progress during the course